This Isn't Happening cover art

 In 1999, as the end of an old century loomed, five musicians entered a recording studio in Paris without a deadline.
 Their band was widely recognized as the best and most forward-thinking in rock, a rarefied status granting them the time, money, and space to make a masterpiece.
 But Radiohead didn't want to make another rock record.
 Instead, they set out to create the future.

-For more than a year, they battled writer's block, inter-band disagreements, and crippling self-doubt.
-In the end, however, they produced an album that was not only a complete departure from their prior guitar-based rock sound, it was the sound of a new era, and embodied widespread changes catalyzed by emerging technologies just beginning to take hold of the culture.
+For more than a year, they battled writer's block, intra-band disagreements, and crippling self-doubt.
+In the end, however, they produced an album that was not only a complete departure from their prior guitar-based rock sound, it was the sound of a new era-and it embodied widespread changes catalyzed by emerging technologies just beginning to take hold of the culture.
+What they created was Kid A.

-What they created was Kid A. At the time, Radiohead's fourth album divided critics.
-Some called it an instant classic; others, including the U.K. music magazine Melody Maker, deemed it "Tubby, ostentatious, self-congratulatory...whiny old rubbish".
-But two decades later, Kid A sounds like nothing less than an overture for the chaos and confusion of the 21st century.
+Upon its release in 2000, Radiohead's fourth album divided critics.
+Some called it an instant classic; others, such as the UK music magazine Melody Maker, deemed it "tubby, ostentatious, self-congratulatory... whiny old rubbish."
+But two decades later, Kid A sounds like nothing less than an overture for the chaos and confusion of the twenty-first century.

-21st Century Entertainment & Celebrities Music Celebrity
+21st Century Entertainment & Celebrities Modern Music Celebrity

 Listeners also enjoyed...